bthomas218/bthomas218/README.md

 ## Hi, I'm Brady 👋
-Computer Science graduate building backend systems and APIs with TypeScript, Node.js, and Python.
+I'm a software developer building backend systems and APIs with TypeScript, Node.js, and Python.

 I recently built a tutoring management platform with multi-user support, progress tracking, and transaction management.
 I care about scalable backend architecture and clean, maintainable code.